YOU CAN'T AFFORD NOT TO GO!

 scholarships available for CSULB students who participate in faculty-led

 courses in summer and winter session.
-For more information: Winter Session Scholarship.flyer.14.pdf Winter 2014 Scholarship Application.docx
+For more information: Summer Session Scholarship.flyer.14.pdf Summer 2014 Scholarship Application.docx

 For more information on semester and year-long scholarships, see the list below.

 Campus Deadlines: 12/2014 (U) & 12/2015 (G)

 Campus Deadline: 4/2014

 Gilman International Scholarships

 Campus Deadline: 10/2014 and 3/2014